TimJevsenak/reddit-clone/README.md

 <img src="https://timjevsenak.eu/siteIcons/logo.jpg">

 # Read-it
-read-it is an imitation of the website reddit.com.
+Read-it is an imitation of the website reddit.com.
 I made it for a school project.
 It's pretty similar to reddit in terms of basic functions but the design is my own.

 # Features
 Read-it is a social media platform where users can create communities, share their posts and comment.
 You can upload your images and customise your profile.